Top 15 Things to Do in Lhasa

 2. Worship Jokhang Temple

 Located within Barkhor Street, Jokhang Temple was built by King Songtsen Gampo over 1,300 years ago.
 It holds supreme status in Tibetan Buddhism.
 The temple enshrines the life-size statue of 12-year-old Sakyamuni, the most sacred figure for Buddhists and pilgrims.
-At dawn, the sight of devotees prostrating under the golden sunlight creates a moving and unique cultural landscape of Lhasa.
+Stepping into the Jokhang Temple, you can feel not only its solemn religious atmosphere but also the Tibetan people's enduring devotion and reverence for their faith over the centuries.
+In the early morning, under the golden sunlight, devotees prostrate devoutly while the prayer wheels turn slowly.
+The flickering glow of butter lamps intertwines with the pilgrims' prayers, forming a deeply moving scene unique to Lhasa's spiritual culture.

 3. Visit Drepung Monastery

-As the largest monastery in Tibet and the most important of the Gelug school, Drepung Monastery is named “heap of rice” for its whitewashed buildings covering the hillside.
-It is a great place to learn about Buddhist history and doctrine.
-From its slopes, you can overlook the whole of Lhasa.
-During the annual Shoton Festival, a giant thangka of Buddha is unfurled on the hillside, drawing countless pilgrims and visitors in a grand spectacle.
+As the largest monastery in Tibet and the most important of the Gelug school, Drepung Monastery is named "heap of rice” for its whitewashed buildings scattered across the hillside.
+Once home to over ten thousand monks, it served as the Dalai Lama's residence before the construction of the Potala Palace.
+Today, visitors can wander through its vast courtyards, prayer halls, and chapels, where the chanting of monks still echoes through ancient walls.
+It is an ideal place to learn about Tibetan Buddhism's history, teachings, and monastic life.
+From its slopes, you can enjoy a panoramic view of Lhasa.
+During the annual Shoton Festival, a giant thangka of Buddha is unfurled on the hillside, drawing countless pilgrims and visitors to witness this grand and sacred spectacle.

 4. Watch Monks Debating at Sera Monastery